Domthegrom/Travel-Chatter/README.md

 Chatting city by city.
 Enter a new city: New Group chat for the city.
 Leaving a city: Leave the city group chat.
 Find sweet recommendations or banter with a fun live chat of locals or people just passing by

 * Login Swiper – Done but needs content
-* Login Page (Where you actually login) – Done just need to add some styling and a second authentication for Email users.
+* Login Page (Where you actually login) – Just need to hook up auth for email login.
 * This is how my data is set up so far.
 I am receiving the user’s location and getting the current longitude and latitude.
 I am also getting the users information from Facebook.
 Such as First Name, Gender, Creating a unique ID, and Last Name.

 * I am then authenticating the user with Facebook only currently.
 Which re-directs the user to the home Screen.